How to Get Sober: A Guide to Sobriety

 Once you’ve admitted that you have a problem with substance misuse, getting help is the next step.

 Sobriety is not a solo mission.
 In fact, getting sober and sustaining sobriety is easier when you have a trusted support system motivating, encouraging, and supporting you along the way.
-A study from Substance Abuse indicates that having support from others can improve a person’s chances of engaging in and completing detox and treatment for addiction.
+Studies indicates that having support from others can improve a person’s chances of engaging in and completing detox and treatment for addiction.1

 Friends and Family: